MQasim-Zafar/Influencer_Marketing_Analytics_-Sentiment_Analysis/README.md

 ## Overview

 This project explores sentiment analysis techniques tailored for influencer marketing content.
-By leveraging NLP models like BERT and RoBERTa, it investigates how emojis impact sentiment classification performance—an important factor in social media communication.
+By leveraging NLP models like BERT and RoBERTa, it investigates how emojis impact sentiment classification performance, an important factor in social media communication.

 Two core Jupyter Notebooks drive this analysis: